jeremykendall/php-domain-parser/README.md

 For the purpose of this example we will use our PSR powered solution with:

-- Guzzle as our PSR-18 HTTP client implementation;
+- *Guzzle* as our PSR-18 HTTP client;
-- Guzzle\Psr7 to create a PSR-15 RequestFactory object;
+- *Guzzle\Psr7* to create a PSR-17 compliant `RequestFactoryInterface` object;
-- The Symfony Cache Component to use a PSR-16 cache implementation;
+- *Symfony Cache Component* as our PSR-16 cache implementation;

+We will cache both external sources for 24 hours in a PostgreSQL database.

-You are free to use other libraries as long as they implement the required PSR interfaces.
+You are free to use other libraries/solutions as long as they implement the required PSR interfaces.

 ~~~php
 <?php